Mathematical Problem Solving

 MPS homework is designed to be different from traditional assignments.
 It emphasizes persistence, creativity and resilience over merely finding the correct answer.
 Students are not expected to solve every problem they encounter.
 Instead, they face challenges that require them to apply their existing knowledge and critical thinking skills without a prescribed method.
 They document their thought processes in electronic notebooks, which are then discussed in class, further enhancing their understanding and problem-solving abilities.

-By engaging with this unique approach to mathematical problem-solving, students at Peddie develop a deep-seated resilience and creativity that prepares them for future mathematical endeavors and life challenges.
+By engaging with this unique approach to mathematical problem solving, students at Peddie develop a deep-seated resilience and creativity that prepares them for future mathematical endeavors and life challenges.

 To learn more about Peddie’s other math courses and electives, please visit our math department page.